rperry99/2019-advent-of-code/README.md

 ## Log

+#### 12/5/19

-#### Day 1 (12/5/19)
+- Day 1
   - Did part 1 of Day 1.
 I struggled on part 2.
 I will come back to it tomorrow.
   - Add a web page front end for the project

+---

+#### 12/6/19

+- Day 1
+  - Did part 2 of Day 1.

 ---